 A dry future?

-However, as the human population increases in arid regions as well as wet ones, so will the demand for water and — with water supplies dropping at a faster rate — so will the likelihood of drought.
+Drought can be devastating to an area’s economy and dangerous for human health.
+According to NOAA, droughts cost the United States around $9 billion a year.
+As the human population increases in arid regions as well as wet ones, so will the demand for water, and — with water supplies dropping at a faster rate — so will the likelihood of drought.
 In fact, population booms can trigger droughts almost by themselves.

 Aside from the human population explosion, global warming also fuels the increased frequency and severity of droughts in many parts of the globe, now and in future.
 Climate change is a major factor in the western United States’ prolonged and more common droughts, according to NOAA.